Joshua-McGee/doks/Overview.md

 ### Merging external calendars

-Agenda enables simplified [connections to your external scheduling applications](link-placeholder) from the Sources tab in the UI.
-You can choose from several scheduling applications to [merge your meeting information](insert link to Import a Meeting tutorial) into one space.
+Agenda makes it simple to [connect to your external scheduling applications](link-placeholder) from the Sources tab in the UI.
+You can choose from several scheduling applications to [merge your meeting information](link-placeholder) into one space.

 ![The Sources user interface with a list of all available source connections to external applications](images/overview-sources-view.png)